Employer Of Record Netherlands

 Expanding business or recruiting in the Netherlands- Here are the requirements in detail to help you learn about the different concerns related to hiring in the Netherlands.

 Table of Contents

 • Benefits of Netherland Hiring Outsourcing

 • Why Infotree Global Solutions?

 If you want to employ staff in the Netherlands then you are obliged to deduct payroll tax from your workers’ wages.
-Your Netherland Employer of Record takes care of the payroll tax which includes:
+Your employer of record in Netherlands takes care of the payroll tax which includes:

 • Wage tax